plewis/plewis.github.io/phylogenetics/papers2026.md

 Harvey, P. H., R. M. May, and S. Nee.
 1994.
 Phylogenies without fossils.
 Evolution 48:523-529.

-Hasegawa, M., H. Kishino, and T. Yano.
+:heavy_check_mark: Hasegawa, M., H. Kishino, and T. Yano.
 1985.
 Dating of the human-ape splitting by a molecular clock of mitochondrial DNA.
 Journal of Molecular Evolution 21:160-174.
 (HKY85 model)

 Hastings, W. K. 1970.
 Monte Carlo sampling methods using Markov chains and their applications.
 Biometrika 57:97-109.
 (Hastings ratio)